satkar605/retention-optimizer/prescriptive-analysis.md

 This prescriptive analysis provides PlaylistPro with an operationally implementable, ethically sound, and mathematically optimal approach to weekly retention campaign planning.
 The MILP model processes 250 at-risk customers in under 3 seconds, identifying 56 high-value customer-action assignments that deliver an expected $1,910 in net weekly value at 1294% ROI.

-**Key Contributions:**
-1. **Proven optimality:** Branch-and-cut algorithm guarantees the solution is mathematically optimal
-2. **Ethical safeguards:** Fairness constraints prevent algorithmic bias against lower-value segments
-3. **Actionable insights:** Sensitivity analysis identifies email capacity as the primary bottleneck
-4. **Scalable methodology:** Model architecture supports expansion to production scale (75K customers)
+The model delivers four key contributions.
+First, the branch-and-cut algorithm guarantees mathematically proven optimal solutions rather than heuristic approximations.
+Second, fairness constraints provide ethical safeguards that prevent algorithmic bias against lower-value customer segments.
+Third, sensitivity analysis generates actionable insights, specifically identifying email capacity as the primary bottleneck limiting further value creation.
+Fourth, the model architecture supports scalability from the current 250-customer demonstration to production deployment with 75,000+ customers.

-The optimization framework successfully balances three competing objectives: maximizing business value, ensuring operational feasibility, and maintaining ethical fairness.
-We recommend immediate deployment of this week's treatment plan with A/B testing to validate uplift assumptions.
+The optimization framework successfully balances three competing objectives: maximizing business value, ensuring operational feasibility, and maintaining ethical fairness across customer segments.
+We recommend immediate deployment of this week's treatment plan with integrated A/B testing to validate uplift assumptions and refine model parameters based on empirical evidence.

 ---